rasoolims/ImageTranslate/README.md

 ```

 Similar to the previous step, this step also takes a long time on large datasets.
 You can change the ``--bt-beam `` option for beam size in back-translation but note that this might affect memory, and you should decrease ``--batch`` and ``--capacity`` options.

+If you are interested in observing how the model makes progress in BLEU score on some held-out data, you could also build binaries for development translation data and use the ``--dev_mt`` option for giving the binary files separated by ``,``.

 ### Train MT on Parallel Data
 Parallel data could be gold-standard or mined.
 You should load pre-trained MASS models for the best performance.